Our Italian friends asked us what part of Italy we were going to: ‘Sicily’, I replied.

 So, this begs the question: what to do in Sicily?

 “Southern Italian” means a more relaxed, informal way of living life.
 And indeed we found a welcoming, warm people; eager and happy to help with directions or a communication issue.
-Here are some of followsummer’s favorite photos from our Sicily holidays, photos that we hope share the feeling of excitement we still feel from our incredible 10-day road trip to Sicily!
+Here are some of followsummer’s favourite photos from our Sicily holidays, photos that we hope share the feeling of excitement we still feel from our incredible 10-day road trip to Sicily!

 World Traveler, Writer, and Blogger, Co-Founder and Editor-in-Chief of the followsummer.com travel blog.
 A former Actor, current shower-singer, and non-hipster foodie.
 Loves his week-end house in St Marys, Ontario.
 Dad to Sophia, Ariel, and Hastings three of the best cats in the world.